Anticipatory Grief Support in Pittsburgh, PA

 Step 4

-Transition Support and Crisis Intervention
+Transition Support & Crisis Intervention

 As death approaches, we provide increased support for final preparations, bedside vigils, and immediate death response.
 We help families navigate end-of-life decisions, support children during the death, and provide crisis counseling during acute grief immediately following death.
 This phase includes flexible scheduling and emergency contact availability.